Zambia Travel Guide

 8 Day North & South Luangwa Combo Safari

-An 8-Day North and South Luangwa Combo Safari enjoying the best of both worlds - 4 nights at Tafika Camp in South Luangwa, a 12-bed intimate safari camp where you can enjoy day and night game drives, bush walks, bicycle safaris and microlight safaris; then 3 nights at remote Mwaleshi Camp in North Luangwa with daily bushwalks in some of the most pristine, undisturbed and wildest safari spots in Africa.
+Join our 8 Day North and South Luangwa Combo Safari and experience the best of both worlds.
+Spend 4 nights at Tafika Camp in South Luangwa, a 12-bed intimate safari camp offering day and night game drives, bush walks, bicycle safaris, and microlight safaris.
+Then, enjoy 3 nights at remote Mwaleshi Camp in North Luangwa, with daily walking safaris in some of the most pristine, undisturbed, and wildest safari spots in Africa.